An easy and fun project! Learn how to make glitter wine glasses easily with mod podge and glitter. So many personalized wine glasses you could make!

 Now that you know how to make glitter wine glasses, let’s move on to the vinyl lettering.
 You can do all this while the glass is drying.

-I found a couple of free SVG Halloween files online and I designed a few in Cricut Design Space™.
+I found a couple of free SVG Halloween files online and I designed a few in Cricut Design Space.
 After I cut them out and weeded them, my mat looked like this.
-(I have added some files for you to use at the bottom of this post!!)

 I cut them all apart and lined them up on my mat while I’m looking at the screen so I can center them how they were on the screen.
 Then it’s easy to lay the Transfer Paper on top of the whole decal.